How can you use chicken stock and why is it so good for you?

 For the ultimate chicken stock:

-1. After you have roasted a delicious Sutton Hoo chicken, put the cooked bones in a large pot with the following:
+1. After you have roasted a delicious Sutton Hoo chicken, put the cooked bones and carcass in a large pot with the following:

 · 2 sticks of celery